Kymberly loves to cook, bake, and preserve. She'd love more time to experiment in the kitchen and come up with delicious (healthy) recipes!

 - Fold the chopped olives gently through the crust mixture.

-6. Spoon over and spread out the drained crushed or chopped tomatoes.
+- Spoon over and spread out the drained crushed or chopped tomatoes.
+(If there is too much water left in these tomatoes, it can make the crust soggy.)

 Lycopene is a power anti-oxidant, found mostly in tomatoes.
 It turns down the body's inflammatory response, and some studies have proposed it can fight various cancers, diabetes, heart disease and osteoporosis.